How to make sangria

 Kitsch in appearance, sweet in taste and the architect of many a hangover, sangria is one of the all-time greatest holiday drinks.
-It has a unique charm, whether you’ve picked it up in a carton from a Spanish supermarket or have made your own, festooned with abundant bobbing orange slices.
-Its saccharine flavour will give you a rosy flush without having to go near a beach.
-The relatively simple composition of wine, a soft mixer and fruit leaves it open to interpretation too, meaning if iced red wine with lemon isn’t your thing, there’s sure to be a version to suit you.
+It has a unique charm, whether you’ve picked it up in a carton from a Spanish supermarket or made your own, festooned with abundant bobbing orange slices.
+The relatively simple composition of wine, a soft mixer and fruit leaves it open to interpretation too, so if iced red wine with lemon isn’t your thing, there’s sure to be a version to suit you.

 There are two schools of thought when it comes to the base ingredient of sangria.
 The budget-friendly, nonchalant approach is to use cheap wine, which is then masked by the fruit and sweet soda.
 However, paying more attention to the choice of wine will mean you can match its flavour profile to your additions.
 We’re not talking mega spending here – Spain produces some wines that are flavour-rich but reasonable in price.

-Tom Forest, a wine expert at Vinopolis, likes to use red wine to stay loyal to the origins of the word sangria itself.
-‘Sangre’ is the Spanish word for blood after all.
+Wine expert Tom Forest likes to use red wine to stay loyal to the origins of the word sangria itself.
+‘Sangre’ is the Spanish word for blood, after all.
 He recommends looking for Spanish reds from lesser-known regions such as Toro, Rueda and Somontano.
 Here you’ll find wine that’s similar to Rioja with a smaller price tag.

 Whichever red you choose, Tom suggests going for one that’s dry – you’ll be adding enough sweetness to it with the soda and fruit.
 Try to find something young and fruity, rather than an aged, oaky wine.
-Sangria can also be made with rosé, white wine, Cava or Prosecco, but it’s important to match additions accordingly – more on which to come…
+Sangria can also be made with rosé, white wine, cava or prosecco, but it’s important to match your additions accordingly.

-The Spanish aren’t afraid of adding soft drinks to red wine (a statement that would cause some wine purists to shudder).
-‘Tinto de verano’ is a combination of red wine with orange or lemon soda, while ‘calimocho’ is red wine with cola added.
-Opt for these if you want an elementary version of sangria, plus they carry added kudos for authenticity.
+The Spanish aren’t afraid of adding soft drinks to red wine, a statement that would cause some wine purists to shudder.
+‘Tinto de verano’ is a combination of red wine with orange or lemon soda, while calimocho (or kalimotxo) is red wine with cola added.
+Opt for these if you want an elementary version of sangria – plus they carry added kudos for authenticity.